Interpretable Detection of Out-of-Context Misinformation with Neural-Symbolic-Enhanced Large Multimodal Model: Proposed Method

-To extract the above elementary statements, we first conduct named entity recognition and abstract-meaning-representation (AMR) parsing on the caption to acquire an graph description, where each node is a word (e.g. noun, verb, pronoun and so on) or phrase (named entity) and each edge represent the grammar relationship between the connected node pair.
-After that, we can extract the elementary statements by doing specific neighbor search on all the nouns, named entities (including person, organization, location and time), verbs, and pronouns.
-Detailed pseudo codes are shown in Algorithm \ref{alg:extract}.
+The Object Statement and Spatial-Temporal Statement can be extracted by enumerating all nodes.
+And the other three kinds of paths can be extracted by doing specific neighbor search on all the nouns, named entities (including person, organization and so on), verbs, and pronouns.
+Detailed pseudo codes are shown in Appendix (Algorithm \ref{alg:extract}).
 After acquiring the elementary statements, we can convert them to the corresponding natural language queries (e.g. <X, Object> $\rightarrow$ Is the photo about X?) and forward them to a pre-trained large multi-modal model for answers.
-Based on the ratio of "Yes"/"No", we can predict the credibility of the information as well as output the evidences that supports our prediction.
+Based on the ratio of "Yes"/"No", we can predict the credibility of the information as well as output the evidence that supports our prediction.